ivanovdan/MediaPlayers/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+## Sample Video

+Download a sample movie from `http://download.blender.org/peach/bigbuckbunny_movies/big_buck_bunny_1080p_h264.mov` to your assets folder since it is too large for this repository

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.